 There is also a peak-shaped monument in the liking of a large cairn.
 It was built by Danish surveyors.
 You can see this monument from afar and even when driving by on ring-road 1.

 The view from the top of Hjörleifshöfði is breathtaking, as you can see from my photos.
-In the north, you can see Mýrdalsjökull glacier, Iceland's 4th largest glacier - under which the dreaded volcano Katla is lurking.
+In the north, you can see Mýrdalsjökull glacier, Iceland's 4th largest glacier; beneath which the dreaded volcano Katla is lurking.
 You can see the glacier on the left side in my photo above, but it was hidden behind clouds at the time of my visit.

 We spent some time up on the highest peak enjoying this beautiful view, but it was so windy up there that we were kind of blowing away.
 I couldn't tear myself away from this beautiful view though and will for sure be visiting Hjörleifshöfði again.

 My father-in-law owns a part of a small cottage in this area, so I will be exploring this part of Iceland thoroughly later on.

 When we finally left the peak we signed our names in the guestbook on top of Hjörleifshöfði.
 You can see the guestbook to the left of the cross on my photo of the family plot.

 Don't forget to sign your name in it as well when you visit Hjörleifshöfði :)

 We then went down the so-called Hjörleifshraun lava field and grass turfs with lots of tussocks.
 It is not easy walking on tussocks, but you will find them in so many places in Iceland, caused by the ice in the wintertime followed by the thaw.

 We then turned and hiked to the edge of Bæjarbrekka cliff.
 From there the view was like something you would see in a fairy tale - I was totally mesmerized and felt like I had discovered hobbit land ;)